 Does sciatica occur suddenly or does it take time to develop?

 Sciatica can come on suddenly or gradually.
 It depends on the cause.
 A disk herniation can cause sudden pain.
 Arthritis in the spine develops slowly over time.

-At Al Biraa Clinic, a spine specialist will start to assess the patient with a medical history, physical exam, checking for muscle strength, sensation and reflexes.
+At Al Biraa Clinic Dubai, a chiropractic spine specialist will start to assess the patient with a medical history, physical exam, checking for muscle strength, sensation and reflexes.
 If necessary, imaging tests may be required.
 You may be asked to have an x-ray, MRI, CT scan and/or electroneuromyography (ENMG) for the proper diagnosis.

 Sciatica Treatment Options: